Rock N Roll Short Takes # 2 - The Rolling Stones

 Big Hits [High Tides & Green Grass] & Through the Past, Darkly [Big Hits, Vol. 2]

 These two collections from 1966 and 1969 respectively will cover most everything one needs from the early Stones years.
 Big Hits has [I Can't Get No] Satisfaction, It's All Over Now, The Last Time, 19th Nervous Breakdown and Get Off My Cloud.
 Through the Past has the non-LP singles Jumpin' Jack Flash and Honky Tonk Women plus Paint It Black, Ruby Tuesday, Let's Spend the Night Together, She's A Rainbow and 200 Light Years From Home.
 The only reason I go with these two sets over the Hot Rocks collection is the duplicate songs from the Beggar's Banquet, Let It Bleed and Sticky Fingers albums.
-With these two albums, the only duplicate song is Street Fighting Man
+With these two albums, the only duplicate song is Street Fighting Man.

 Taken together, these two albums rate an 8.5 / 10.
 I'd say they are the 5th and 6th most essential Stones albums, Through the Past ahead of Big Hits.